trizen/trizen/README.md

     --really-quiet  : be really quiet
     --nocolors      : no text colors
-    --aur           : only AUR packages (with -S, -Si, -Su, -Ss) --asdep         : installs package as dependency
+    --aur           : only AUR packages (with -S, -Si, -Su, -Ss) --asdep         : installs packages as dependencies
-    --movepkg       : move the built package to the pacman cache directory --needed        : do not reinstall up-to-date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (implies --noedit) --noinstall     : do not install package after building --noinfo        : do not display package info after cloning --devel         : update devel packages during -Su --show-ood      : show out-of-date flagged packages during -Su
+    --movepkg       : move built packages into pacman's cache directory --needed        : do not reinstall up-to-date packages --noedit        : do not prompt to edit files --nopull        : do not `git pull` new changes --nobuild       : do not build packages (implies --noedit) --noinstall     : do not install packages after building --noinfo        : do not display package info after cloning --devel         : update devel packages during -Su --show-ood      : show out-of-date flagged packages during -Su